NashwaMah/Nashwa_Kamal_Otrium/README.md

  * To Run API automation on run below command in Terminal :

          npm run test:api
+         Or
+         Open Actions from github and rin API test workflow

  * Add new API tests in below directory